kelvinyelyen/algorithm-sandbox/algorithms/graph/breadth_first_search/README.md

 # Breadth-First Search (BFS)

 BFS is a graph traversal algorithm used to systematically traverse or search a graph.
 It employs a **queue data structure**, utilizing the First In, First Out (FIFO) method for data processing and management.
 In BFS, you explore all neighbors of a node before moving to the next level, resulting in a **breadth-first traversal**.
 The total running time for Breadth First Search is **O(V+E)**.
+BFS can also be classified under uninformed search algorithms.
 Graph traversal, pathfinding, cycle detection, topological sorting, connected components, and more are among its applications.

 ![Breadth-First Search](https://upload.wikimedia.org/wikipedia/commons/5/5d/Breadth-First-Search-Algorithm.gif)